stevencr/stevencr/README.md

 ⚠️ **NOTE: Nearly all of my projects are private commercial work and cannot be made public but may be viewed on request**

-- LingoLearn - https://github.com/stevencr/lingolearn: A modern React Native app for improving conversational skills using GPT3.
+- LingoLearn - https://github.com/stevencr/lingolearn: A modern React Native prototype app for improving conversational skills using GPT3.

 ---